ClockwiseSoftware/deploy-notify-slack/README.md

 ## Dummy script to send notification about new version deployment to a Slack channel

-- no npm dependencies, plain nodejs
+- no npm dependencies, plain nodejs 8.x or higher
 - use Slack incoming webhooks API to send a message
 - can attach version description Markdown files